rseah145/smw-term2/lesson_4_part_2/Practical.md

 2. Right-click on GP Results and choose GP Results Wizard
 3. Choose "Another Computer" and enter "Server1" (win sever 2012r2).
 4. When prompted for a specific user, select SMW/Mgr1 login account.
-5. The GP Results for user Mgr1 on Server1 is as shown.
+5. The GP Results for user Mgr1 on Server1 is as shown (practical screenshot).
 ![image](../images/Pasted%20image%2020230705235938.png)

 <br>